A general formula for the index of depth stability of edge ideals: Generalized ear decomposition

-To control the procedure of deletions, we need a new kind of ear decomposition by allowing 2-cycles as ears.
+For convenience, we call a closed walk $\{u,v,u\}$ a {\it 2-cycle}, which has only an endpoint $u$.
+Depending on our choice, the edge $\{u,v\}$ can be considered as an 1-path or a 2-cycle with a specified endpoint.

-A {\it generalized ear decomposition} of a connected graph is a partition of the edges into a sequence of paths or 2-cycles $L_1,...,L_r$ such that $L_1$ is a cycle and only the endpoints of $L_i$ belongs to earlier paths for $i \ge2$.
-Note that $L_1$ may be a 2-cycle.
+A {\it generalized ear decomposition} of a connected graph is a partition of the edges into a sequence of paths or 2-cycles $L_1,...,L_r$ such that $L_1$ is a cycle and $L_i$, $i \ge 2$, meets $L_1+\cdots+L_{i-1}$ exactly at the endpoints of $L_i$.
+In particular, $L_1$ may be a 2-cycle.

 \begin{Remark} The new notion has the advantage that any connected graph $G$ has at least a generalized ear decomposition.
 To see that let $T$ be a spanning tree of $G$, where {\it spanning} means $T$ and $G$ has the same set of vertices.
 Order the edges of $T$ in such a way that every edge is incident to the union of the preceding edges.
 Then the ordered edges form a generalized ear decomposition of $G_T$, which consists of only 2-cycles.
-Since the remaining edges meet $G_T$ at both ends, we can add them as paths of length 1 to this decomposition of $G_T$ to obtain a generalized ear decomposition of $G$.
-Similarly, we can show that any cycle of $G$ can be the first ear of a generalized ear decomposition whose subsequent ears are either 2-cycles or paths of length 1.
-It is easily seen that the number of 2-cycles equals the number of the vertices outside the cycle. \end{Remark}
+Since the remaining edges meet $G_T$ at both ends, we can add them as paths of length 1 to such a decomposition to obtain a generalized ear decomposition of $G$.
+Similarly, we can show that any cycle of $G$ can be the first ear of a generalized ear decomposition whose subsequent ears are either 2-cycles or paths of length 1. \end{Remark}

+\begin{Example} The graph $G^\a-\e_3$ of Figure 2 doesn't have any ear decomposition because it has a leaf edge.
+In fact, a leaf edge is not contained in any ear if we don't allow 2-cycles as ears (the leaf can not belong to any earlier ear).
+One can immediately see that $G^\a-\e_3$ has a generalized ear decompositions consisting of the 4-cycle and the leaf edge as a 2-cycle.
+If we remove the edge $\{2_2,3_1\}$, we have a spanning tree of $G^\a-\e_3$, e.g. the tree consisting of the path $1_1,2_1,3_1,4_1$ and the edge $\{1_1,2_2\}$.
+This tree has several generalized ear decompositions, e.g. the sequence of the 2-cycles $\{1_1,2_1\},\{2_1,3_1\},\{3_1,4_1\},\{1_1,2_2\}$.
+Adding the edge $\{2_2,3_1\}$ as an 1-path to this sequence we obtain a generalized ear decomposition of $G^\a-\e_3$. \end{Example}